 The Progressivist Edward Elgar and His Oratorio, The Dream of Gerontius

 In nineteenth-century, English composers had been using materials from the Bible to write oratorios, and under the musical style of Handel and Mendelssohn.
-Schmitz described Britain as ‘Das Land ohne Musik’ [The Land without Muisc], and he also wrote a book discussing why the English are the only cultured nation without its own music.
+Schmitz described Britain as ‘Das Land ohne Musik’ [The Land without Music], and he also wrote a book discussing why the English were considered the only cultured nation without its own music.
 However, Elgar was different from other English composers.
 After the German premiere of Gerontius, Strauss hailed Elgar as ‘the first English progressivist’.
 This essay will discuss what made Elgar a progressivist with his Gerontius and how.

 Traditionally, Oratorios are a musical form that used a setting of sacred story or text and scored for a choir and a small group of instruments, and they are performed for events in church and music festivals in Britain.
 According to McGuire, “laudas” and “histories” were the two main types of English oratorio.
 Handel’s and Mendelssohn’s oratorios, such as Messiah and Elijah, are representing “laudas”, which applied biblical or biblical-sounding texts in a series of religious prayer in the setting and story.
 On the other hand, “history” oratorios were usually set for dramatic events, such as battle, conversion or miracle.
 Nevertheless, the difference is not significant and both types contained thoughtful and moral text.
-Furthermore, English oratorios in nineteenth-century are strongly identified with Protestant tradition whereas the setting of Gerontius is based on a roman catholic poem by John Henry Newman written in 1866.
+Furthermore, English oratorios in nineteenth-century are strongly identified with Protestant tradition whereas the setting of Gerontius is based on a Roman Catholic poem by John Henry Newman written in 1866.
 It relates the journey of a religious man’s soul to his judgement before God and settling into purgatory.
 The committee of the Birmingham music festival, which was a Protestant festival tradition, did not against to the Newman’s poem.
-Additionally, all the oratorios by Elgar are fell into the category of “history” oratorios.
+Additionally, all the other oratorios by Elgar fell into the category of “history” oratorios.
 Also, Elgar’s oratorios tend to focus on the psychological aspect of characters, instead of introducing a dramatic situation with a spiritual frame.

 The first performance of Gerontius in Birmingham music festival was nearly a failure, as the amateur choir underestimated the complexity of such innovative work and did not expect it from a semi-professional festival tradition especially.
 For example, the famous Demons’ Chorus from Gerontius contained some difficult leaps, it was nearly impossible for choir to sing.
 Apart from that, there were other reasons why the first performance was a disaster.
 Firstly, the chorusmaster Swinnerton Heap had died suddenly during the preparation.
 Secondly, the conductor Richter had a heavy workload with extra rehearsals and preparation with the scores and parts.
 Thirdly, Elgar insulted the choir during the rehearsal due to they were not taking it seriously, which caused bitterness.
 Lastly, the soloists were not the perfect fit for the roles.
 Hence, the first performance of Gerontius had disappointed Elgar deeply, and he wrote to his friend Jaeger: ‘I always said God was against art…I have allowed my heart to open once – it is now shut against every religious feeling’.
 But, the performance of Gerontius in Düsseldorf in 1902 was highly successful and greatly impressed Strauss.